Fyxer Review 2026

 DoBox for Gmail: Your Sidebar to Productivity

-The Chrome extension places extracted tasks directly in your Gmail interface.
-As you read messages, the sidebar displays:
+The Chrome extension puts extracted tasks right in your Gmail interface.
+As you read messages, the sidebar shows:

 - Action items identified in the current conversation